 Here’s where to find me —> Holistic Fox on YouTube

 It should be noted that I have a fair amount of video editor experience, but in no way would I claim to be an expert.
-So, my thoughts and review are from more from a novice to intermediate perspective.
-I’ve used various movie editors to create a variety of personal projects, some of which were quite involved, and this has given me some experiential knowledge of the functions and general design components of such software.
+So, my thoughts and review are more from a novice to intermediate perspective.
+I’ve used various movie editors to create a variety of personal projects over the years, some of which were quite involved, and this has given me some experiential knowledge of the functions and general design components of this type of software.
 Some software that I’ve used to create video projects includes iMovie, Wondershare Filmora, Openshot, Wave Video, Adobe Spark, Kizoa, and in my pre-Mac days – Windows Movie Maker.

-My only real complaint about iMovie is the sharing option takes f-o-r-e-v-e-r to process and in order to have the completed video show up in files (Finder) you have to use the share option – this doubles the amount of time to complete and upload a video for sharing.
+My only real complaint about iMovie is the sharing option seems to take f-o-r-e-v-e-r to process and in order to have the completed video show up in files (Finder) you have to use the share option – this can sometimes double the amount of time it takes to complete and upload a video for sharing.
+But, this isn’t always the case – it really depends on the amount of elements used and the length of video being created.
+One way to decrease the save time is to make sure the “add to theater” option is disabled.
+In general, this is still one of my favorites.

-Out of those mentioned, and aside from Clipchamp, I find the most user friendly options to be Wave Video, Filmora, and Openshot.
-Though, I’ve learned that I run into less problems when using an online video editor versus a downloaded one.
+Out of those applications mentioned above, and aside from Clipchamp, I find the most user friendly options to be Wave Video, Filmora, and Openshot.
+Though, I’ve learned that sometimes I run into less problems when using an online video editor versus a downloaded one.
+Again, this always depends on the amount of elements, changes, and length of project. so, if you’re trying to create an 8 hour video versus a 30 minute video or 2 minute one…you have to expect that those lengthier projects will simply take longer to process.

-Wave Video is awesome, but it’s for creating very short clips – even the most expensive paid plan only allows up to 10 minutes.
-However, sometimes all you need is to create a short clip (maybe an intro, outro, or quick story or ad), and in that instance, Wave Video is perfect.
+Wave Video is awesome, but I should mention that it’s for creating very short clips – even the most expensive paid plan only allows up to 10 minutes.
+However, sometimes all you need is to create a short clip (maybe an intro, outro, a quick story or ad), and in that instance, Wave Video is perfect.

 So, that leaves Clipchamp.
-Since it has very few limitations, is available online and for free, is quick and easy to use, and allows for the creation of lengthy videos, it is my favorite at this point and my go-to.
+Since it has very few limitations, is available online and for free, is quick and easy to use, and allows for the creation of lengthy videos, it is my favorite at this point and tends to be my go-to when I’m not using iMovie.

 This is just my experience with and observations of these particular editors.
 I suggest you test out a number of options, as I did, to see what works best for you.